sunpy/ndcube/docs/ndcube.rst

 Now let's create an `astropy.wcs.WCS` object describing the translation from the array element coordinates to real world coordinates.
-Let's the first data axis be helioprojected longitude, the second by helioprojected latitude, and the third be wavelength.
+Let's the first data axis be helioprojective longitude, the second by helioprojective latitude, and the third be wavelength.
 (Note that due to (confusing) convention, the order of the axes in the WCS object is reversed relative to the data array.

   >>> import astropy.wcs
   >>> wcs_input_dict = {